Vizcaya Museum and Gardens: History

-The estate property originally consisted of 180 acre of shoreline mangrove swamps and dense inland native tropical forests.
+The estate property originally consisted of 180 acre of shoreline mangrove wetlands and dense inland native tropical forests.
 Being a conservationist, Deering sited the development of the estate portion along the shore to conserve the forests.
 This portion was to include the villa, formal gardens, recreational amenities, expansive lagoon gardens with new islets, potager and grazing fields, and a village services compound.
 Deering began construction of Vizcaya in 1912, officially beginning occupancy on Christmas Day 1916, when he arrived aboard his yacht Nepenthe.

 The villa was built primarily between 1914 and 1922, at a cost of $15 million, while the construction of the extensive elaborate Italian Renaissance gardens and village continued into 1923.
 Deering used Vizcaya as his winter residence from 1916 until his death in 1925.
-During World War I, building trades and supplies were difficult to acquire in Florida.
+During World War I, workers in the building trades and supplies were difficult to acquire in Florida.

 Vizcaya is noteworthy for adapting historical European aesthetic traditions to South Florida's subtropical ecoregion.
 For example, it combined imported French and Italian garden layouts and elements implemented in Cuban limestone stonework with Floridian coral architectural trim and planted with sub-tropic compatible and native plants that thrived in the habitat and climate.
 Palms and philodendrons had not been represented in the emulated gardens of Tuscany or Île-de-France.

 In 1910, interior decorator Elsie de Wolfe introduced Deering to Paul Chalfin, a former art curator, painter, and interior designer, who became the project's director.
 He assisted and encouraged Deering to collect art items, antiquities, and architectural elements for the project.
 Chalfin recommended the architect F. Burrall Hoffman to design the structure and facade of the villa, garden pavilions, and estate outbuildings.

-In 1914, during a visit to Villa La Pietra in Florence, Deering and Chalfin met Colombian landscape designer Diego Suarez.
-Suarez, the designer of the landscape master plan and individual gardens, trained with Sir Harold Acton at the gardens of Villa La Pietra.